"Bootstrap Domain of Dependence": Bounds and Time Decay of Solutions of the Wave Equation: Super-algebraic decay of boundary densities and local energies

-\begin{rem} In order to obtain the estimates in \Cref{3d_decay_thm_ii} that are uniform with respect to $T_0$ it will be necessary to perform temporal shifts on the data $\widetilde{b}$ (see \Cref{rem:tilde_1}) and the solution $\widetilde{\psi}$---see \Cref{ITvsI0}.
-Given a real number $T_0$ we define for a given $\widetilde{b}$ the ``breve'' quantities
+\begin{rem} In order to obtain the estimates in \Cref{3d_decay_thm_ii} it will be necessary to perform time-recentering on the data $\widetilde{b}$ and the solution $\widetilde{\psi}$---see Remarks \ref{ITvsI0} and~\ref{rem:tilde_1}.
+Given a real number $T_0$ we define for a given $\widetilde{b}$ the time-shifted ``breve'' quantities